Outsmart2383/Codex-Test/mortgage-rate-comparison/README.md

 3. Upload the `mortgage-rate-comparison.zip` file, click **Install Now**, and then **Activate**.

 After activation, use the `[mortgage_rate_compare]` shortcode or add the **Mortgage Rate Compare** Elementor widget to your pages.

-## Development
-All plugin source files live in `mortgage-rate-comparison/`.
-Update files there before creating the ZIP package.